soarsmu/Library-Recognition-In-Tweets/README.md

 ```

 ### APIReal
 Please refer to `./APIReal/README.md` for more details.
+You can find the original repo [here](https://github.com/baolingfeng/APIExing).

 After getting the predictions, please run the script inside `./src` to calculate precision, recall and F1.